Prafulghagare/marketmindz_research_data_analysis/README.md

 # marketmindz_research_data_analysis
-This project is about marketmindz firm this is market research firm that make research on market to understand market ability to generate profit
+This project is about marketmindz firm and this is market research firm that make research on market to understand market ability to generate profit